gasduster99/sppComp/try1/try1_2.md

 constructed Bayesian hierarchical models to estimate species compositions, complete with accurate measures of uncertainty, as well as theoretically sound out-of-sample predictions.
-Furthermore, we introduce a Bayeisan model averaging approach for inferring spatial pooling strategies across the over-stratified port sampling system.
+Furthermore, we introduce a Bayesian model averaging approach for inferring spatial pooling strategies across the over-stratified port sampling system.
 Our modeling approach, along with a computationally robust system of inference and model exploration, allows us to 1) quantify uncertainty in historical landings, and